2014 Colonial Athletic Association football season

-The 2014 Colonial Athletic Association football season was the eight season of football for the Colonial Athletic Association (CAA) and part of the 2014 NCAA Division I FCS football season.
+The 2014 Colonial Athletic Association football season was the eighth season of football for the Colonial Athletic Association (CAA) and part of the 2014 NCAA Division I FCS football season.
 It was the first season for Elon in the CAA after being a member of the Southern Conference.
 New Hampshire went undefeated conference play, winning the CAA with a record of 8–0.